Our Mission:

 What is a heat pump?

-Imagine a boiler and an air conditioner had a child: heat pumps can both heat and cool your home, typically with lower running costs than a boiler
+Imagine a boiler and an air conditioner as one.
+Heat pumps can both heat and cool your home, typically with lower running costs than a boiler.

 -